grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/04 Arrival Rate.md

 In a closed model, the execution time of each iteration dictates the number of iterations executed in your test.
-The next iteration doesn't started until the previous one finishes.
+The next iteration doesn't start until the previous one finishes.

 Thus, in a closed model, the start or arrival rate of new VU iterations is tightly coupled with the iteration duration (that is, time from start